EEG-based 90-Degree Turn Intention Detection for Brain-Computer Interface: Experiment and Data acquisition

 \subsection{Participants and Equipment}

 The experimental protocol was approved by the Institute Ethics Committee, Indian Institute of Technology Delhi, New Delhi, India, with reference number 2021/P0141.
 The data was recorded from nine healthy participants (all males, age 27 $\pm$ 3.72 years).
-Each participant performed 50 trials of left and right turns, while 100 trials of straight walk were recorded.
 EEG data was recorded using 31-channel gel-passive electrodes (BrainCap, Brain Products, Gilching, Germany) with a wireless EEG amplifier (LiveAmp, Brain Products, Gilching, Germany).
 The EEG electrodes were placed at Fp1, Fp2, F3, F4, C3, C4, P3, P4, O1, O2, F7, F8, T7, T8, P7, P8, Fz, Cz, Pz, FC1, FC2, CP1, CP2, FC5, FC6, CP5, CP6, FT9, FT10, TP9, TP10, according to the International 10-20 systems of EEG electrodes placement.
 The reference and ground electrodes were placed at FCz and AFz, respectively.
 The conductive gel was applied to each electrode to ensure good scalp contact and impedance reduction.
 EEG data was recorded with a sampling frequency of 500 Hz.
 An IMU-based motion capture system (Xsens Awinda) was utilized to capture the kinematics data.
 The kinematics data was sampled at the sampling frequency of 100 Hz.
 The EEG and kinematics data were synchronized using the inbuilt trigger output from the Xsens Awinda station.